 At ScyllaDB, we carefully apply low-level knowledge to our Big Data technology.
 Data structures are measured to not cross CPU cachelines, poll-mode drivers are used instead of interrupts, disk accesses are measured for write amplification, and caches need to be scan-resistant.
 We’re proud of our very own task scheduler and TCP/IP kernel bypass.
-We hog the latest C++14 and gcc5.1 for latest and greatest, and dream about commodity non-volatile random-access memory.
+We use bleeding-edge C++ language revision and compilers, and dream about commodity non-volatile random-access memory.

 Kivity, CTO of ScyllaDB, is known mostly for starting the Kernel-based Virtual Machine (KVM) project, the hypervisor underlying many production clouds.
 He has worked for Qumranet and Red Hat as KVM maintainer until December 2012.
 Avi is now CTO of ScyllaDB, a company that seeks to bring the same kind of innovation to the public cloud space.

 Dor Laor is the CEO of ScyllaDB.
 Previously, Dor was part of the founding team of the KVM hypervisor under Qumranet that was acquired by Red Hat.
 At Red Hat Dor was managing the KVM and Xen development for several years.
 Dor holds an MSc from the Technion and a Phd in snowboarding.

 Shlomi Livne has 15 years of experience in software development of large scale systems.
 Previously he has led the research and development team at Convergin, which was acquired by Oracle.
 Shlomi holds a BA and MSc in Computer Science from the Technion-Machon Technologi Le’ Israel.

 VP of Business Development